libsdl-org/SDL/docs/README-android.md

  * Select the Android -> Android Project wizard and click Next
  * Enter the name you'd like your project to have
  * Select "Create project from existing source" and browse for your project directory
- * Make sure the Build Target is set to Android 2.0
+ * Make sure the Build Target is set to Android 3.1 (API 12)
  * Click Finish